Remzi1993/jquery-manager/README.md

 ## About this debugging tool

-Manage jQuery and jQuery Migrate on a WordPress website, select a specific jQuery and/or jQuery Migrate version.
-The ultimate jQuery debugging tool for WordPress
+Manage jQuery and jQuery Migrate on a WordPress website, activate/select a specific jQuery and/or jQuery Migrate version.
+The ultimate jQuery debugging tool for WordPress.

 ## Why yet another jQuery Updater / Manager / Developer / Debugging tool?